vasusen-code/VIDEOconvertor/README.md

 <p><a href="https://t.me/DroneBots"> <img src="https://img.shields.io/badge/Telegram-Join%20Channel-gold?style=for-the-badge&logo=telegram" width="220""/></a></p>

 # Main branch
 Main branch is to deploy a bot for your `personal` use only.
-For extra features deploy from `public` branch.
+Deploy from `public` branch if you need bot for your channel.

 VARIABLES required are: